gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 should be present on each part, and those in equal numbers, and unarmed, except with their swords on the one side and their battle-axes on the other, while the rest of the people remained at some little distance.
-Meanwhile Griffyth, who had come to the parley in company with Maurice, and was full of anxiety in consequence d his dream, had selected seven of his kinsmen, in whose courage he had the strongest confidence, and drew them apart to one side of the hill, but as near as they were allowed to the place of conference.
+Meanwhile Griffyth, who had come to the parley in company with Maurice, and was full of anxiety in consequence of his dream, had selected seven of his kinsmen, in whose courage he had the strongest confidence, and drew them apart to one side of the hill, but as near as they were allowed to the place of conference.
 They then took their shields in hand, and putting their lances in rest, made show of being engaged in tilting according to the French fashion, in order that, however the parley ended, they might be